Facelift Washington, DC

 A week after my facelift I was working in the yard when two women walked by.
 They asked “What happened to the lady who lived here?”
 I told them it was me – I’ve lived here for 35 years.
 One woman said, “Oh, it must have been your mother.”
 I have felt more energetic too.
 I don’t look old and tired so I don’t feel old and tired.
 Thank you Dr. Olding for changing my life at the age of 69!

-Patients may experience temporary bruising, swelling, numbness, and skin dryness or tenderness.
-Men may need to pursue laser hair removal where the beard is repositioned behind the ears.
+Patients experience temporary bruising, swelling, numbness, and skin dryness or tenderness.
 Potential complications include nerve injury (which is usually temporary), infection, bleeding, scarring, asymmetry or change in hairline, skin loss, or hair loss.

 * Individual results may vary.